 - Select the appropriate dates and percentage of time on the project (e.g. 45% of an RSE and 5% of a senior RSG team member) that you need.
 Use the grade/point information we provided to you.

-Specifying "technician" or “Other Staff” as the Role will mean that the post will not incur on costs (eg. Estates, Indirect costs) which are incurred by academic staff.
+Specifying "Technician" or “Other Staff” as the Role will mean that the post will not incur the additional overheads (e.g. Estates, Indirect costs) which are incurred by academic staff.

 If you are considering including an RSE on a grant project please get in touch with us at an early stage by emailing firstname.lastname@example.org .